multiparty/jiff/demos/array-merge-sort/README.md

 ## Running Demo 🏃🏃‍♀️🏃‍♂️

-1. Run the server
+1. Get the server up and running
     ```shell
     node demos/support/server.ts
     ```
 > **⚠️Important:** You must run a fresh server every time.
 For example, if a test is paused at any point, it is required to terminate the server and restart it before running the rest of the demo.</I>

-2. Run from the Cypress Test Runner 🎥 (with video demos)
+2. Open from the Cypress Test Runner 🎥 (with video demos)
     1) Run `npm run cypress:open` in CML

     2) Choose a browser (Chrome Recommended)